 Amid global tension, trade wars and general economic uncertainty, many people are wondering if and when a recession will hit, and how it could affect the U.S. housing market.
-Redfin agent Jessie Culbert Boucher sat down with Redfin chief economist Daryl Fairweather to ask questions about what’s going on in the U.S. economy, if there’s going to be a recession and how to prepare for one.
+Redfin agent Jessie Culbert Boucher sat down with Redfin chief economist Daryl Fairweather to ask questions about what’s going on in the U.S. economy if there’s going to be a recession, how it could impact the real estate market and how to prepare for one.

 What’s happening in the economy right now that’s fueling talk of a recession?